 - Failing to report violations,

-- Impersonation, or
+- Impersonation, and

 These examples demonstrate the minefield in which a student can find him or herself when facing accusations of academic misconduct.
 With the right legal defense, you can protect your rights.

 For those college or university students accused of academic misconduct, the consequences can be very serious.
 Students can face multiple different sanctions, including, but not limited to:

 - reduced employment opportunity,